-I’ve spent the many years personally testing out quite a few China VPNs and although I am by no means an expert in online security, my experience with multiple providers has allowed me to compare and contrast the pros and cons of each.
+I’ve spent the many years personally testing out quite a few VPNs while living in China and in addition to all my research in online security, my experience with multiple providers has allowed me to compare and contrast the pros and cons of each.

-Whether you decide to just watch the video walkthrough or read my written thoughts, I believe you’ll walk away with a good perspective on whether or not this is the right choice for you.
+Whether you decide to just watch the video or read the review, I believe you’ll walk away with a good perspective on whether or not PIA is the right choice for you.

-Private Internet Access Review
+Private Internet Access Video Review

-Now that you’ve had a chance to look at the comprehensive video review and walkthrough above, let me dive right into the things that I like and dislike about the Private Internet Access service.
+I’m going to cut to the chase here and tell you the things that I like and dislike about the Private Internet Access service.

 |Unbelievably simple and fast installation|

 10 Simultaneous connections (computer and/or mobile)

 Anonymous Payment Options (Bitcoin, gift cards, etc)